 So, simply put, the future value of 100$ after one year is 105$ at the rate of 5%.

-Now let's get back to the calculation of the future value in Excel.
+Now let's get back to the Future Value Calculation in Excel.
 Let's look at the syntax of the future value formula in Excel.

 Where; 'Rate' is the interest rate per period; 'Nper' is the total number of payment periods.
 'Pmt' is the payment made each period.
 Note that in this formula the payment cannot change over the payment period.

 'Type' is also an optional input.
-The number 0 represent payments made at the end of period and 1 represent payments made at the beginning of the period.
+The number 0 represents payments made at the end of the period and 1 represents payments made at the beginning of the period.
 The default is 0, i.e. at the end of the period.

 Since 'Pv' is the optional argument, if it is omitted you must use the pmt argument.
 And if the 'pmt' is omitted, you must include the 'pv' argument.